 Note: PostgreSQL has a wide SQL coverage and Citus may not support the entire SQL spectrum out of the box for distributed tables.
 We aim to continuously improve Citus's SQL coverage in the upcoming releases.
-In the mean time, if you have a use case which requires support for these constructs, please get in touch with us by dropping a note to engage@citusdata.com.
+In the mean time, if you have a use case which requires support for these constructs, please get in touch with us.